-RRHA shall not discriminate because of race, color, sex, religion, familial status (in non-elderly designated housing), disability, elderliness or national origin in the leasing, rental, or other disposition of housing or related facilities, including land, included in any development or developments under its jurisdiction.
+RRHA shall not discriminate because of race, color, sex, religion, familial status (in non-elderly designated housing), disability, elderliness, national origin, gender identity, sexual orientation, or military status in the leasing, rental, or other disposition of housing or related facilities, including land, included in any development or developments under its jurisdiction.

-RRHA shall not take any of the following actions on account of race, color, sex, religion, familial status, disability, national origin or elderliness:
+RRHA shall not take any of the following actions on account of race, color, sex, religion, familial status, disability, national origin elderliness, gender identity, sexual orientation, or military status:

-- 1. Deny to any family the opportunity to apply for housing, nor deny to any qualified applicant the opportunity to lease housing suitable to its needs. - 2.
-Provide housing that is different than that provided others. - 3.
-Subject a person to segregation or disparate treatment.
+- 1. Deny to any family the opportunity to apply for housing, nor deny to any qualified applicant the opportunity to lease housing suitable to their needs. - 2.
+Provide housing that is different than that provided to others.